Can crying make you sick? Find Out Grief’s Surprising Effects on Your Health!

 • the loss of your dreams for the future.

-To complicate things more, the physical effects and your response to them don’t just affect you; they can also affect your family, friends, colleagues and the people around you.
+To complicate things more, the physical effects of grief over chronic illness and your response to them don’t just affect you; they can have knock-on effects on your family, friends, colleagues and the people around you.
 This has many repercussions.
 You might even feel that you need to be the strong one, comfort other people, and hide how much you’re hurting from them.
 This can be especially tough when you’re suffering.
 And can feel very unfair.

 When side effects are severe, you may also need to alter several aspects of your life.
 Your symptoms arising from the stages of grief with chronic illness may limit your ability to perform tasks.
 These can range in complexity and severity, so their impact can encompass the spectrum from irritating to life-changing.
-Symptoms of grief over chronic illness may affect your ability to work and to care for yourself and others, and they may reduce your capacity to maintain your social connections through symptoms like:
+Symptoms of grief over chronic illness may affect your ability to work and to care for yourself and others.
+They may reduce your capacity to maintain your social connections through symptoms like:

 • brain fog,